- What is Sales?

-Generally more senior sellers who take qualified deals from the inside sales teams and move them forward through the rest of the sales process.
+Generally, more senior sellers take qualified deals from the inside sales teams and move them forward through the rest of the sales process.

 They may also be involved in some aspects of post-sale activities such as customer onboarding, training, and technical support.

 Sales Skills and Competencies